SeanDougherty/AdventOfCode2021/README.md

 ### Day 17

 Definitely overthought this one.
 I think the late night attempts are starting to get to me.
 No more staying up until midnight for this guy.
 Hopefully tomorrow I think more clearly.

+### Day 18

+This one was really fun to solve.
+I am a fan of tree data structures, and decoding the tree representation of the string input was pretty fun.
+Additionally, coming up with the traversals for both explode and split were enjoyable.
+I've seen some solutions that do some sort of "flattening".
+Not too sure how that functions, but I'd be interested to learn the approach.

+### Day 19

+My god, that tested me.
+Within a couple minutes I had identified that you could find pairings of scanners by comparing the distance between siblings for each beacon in a scanner.
+If BeaconA is from scanner1 and BeaconB is from scanner2, and BeaconA has the same 11 distances from its siblings as BeaconB has from its siblings.
+Then they must be the same beacon, and their matching distances must be to the remaining shared 11 beacons.

+After that I tried to implement rotation using wikipedia's (Rotation Matrix)[https://en.m.wikipedia.org/wiki/Rotation_matrix#In_three_dimensions].
+As I knew you would have to line up the shared points by rotating them.
+However, I was confused because you could rotate each of the 3 axis' into 4 different states (0, 90, 180, 270), which would be 4^3 different orientations (...or so I thought).
+It wasn't clear to me how there could be only 24 orientations until I got this whole rotation matrix stuff out of my head.

+By the time I had done that, and found my own rotation lookup table, my code had been put into a rather big mess.
+This wasn't suitable so I ended up rewriting the entire codebase from scratch.

+This time, I took my time and was deliberate with the commenting, architecting, and programming.
+It resulted in much fewer errors and a much smoother development process.
+I need to take this understanding with me forward onto future problems.

+Had I taken it slower in my design and approach, I might've solved this problem before 24hours.
+Although, the rotations did do a real number on me.
+So maybe I wouldn't have anyway.